 I mentioned I’m not sold on dropping the funnel – this is because the flywheel is a very idealistic concept.
 In a perfect world, all of our leads would transmit into paying customers, who would then turn into promoters and advocates on our businesses.
 As we all know, this isn’t realistic.
 I actually see the funnel as part of a separate model, illustrated below:

 Our adapted flywheel shows (in my opinion!) a more realistic flow of how marketing, sales and service combine.
 Marketing attracts users in, helps to convert them into leads, where sales picks up and attempts to close them into customers and your customer service turns some of those customers into promoters who in turn create new leads for your business.
 Our flywheel-cross-funnel moves slightly away from HubSpot’s more “idealistic” approach and into something that is probably a touch more realistic in the real world.

 Whatever your viewpoint on funnels vs flywheels, the premise of what Brian (and Dharmesh, later in the same keynote) was saying is still true.
 You need to be providing an incredible experience for your customer if you want to grow.
 Gone are the days of providing a poor customer experience and there being minimal ramifications.
 The internet is an unforgiving place and it only takes a few minutes for someone to log on, leave a negative review, and that starts to put off potential consumers.

-So how does this all fit into a marketing strategy?
+So how does this all fit into a successful inbound marketing strategy?
 Well there are two main ways.